 I sometimes use negativity to motivate myself.
 I don’t care, as long as I get things done.
 I try to be proactive and avoid these situations though.

-The more I follow my passion, and what excites me, the more motivated I am, so there’s rarely a need to push.
+Bottom line: The more I follow my passion, and what excites me, the more motivated I am, so there’s rarely a need to push.

 If there’s something I try to portray on this blog, it’s the fact that I’m as human as you.
 Even seemingly god-like personal development bloggers like Steve Pavlina are human.